adj.可怕的,严重的

 SYNONYMS:

-incidental, low-pressure, minor, negligible, trivial, unimportant; nonthreatening, safe, stable4.
+incidental, low-pressure, minor, negligible, trivial, unimportant; nonthreatening, safe, stable

 causing or marked by an atmosphere lacking in cheer